 A central digital identity, such as an account in a directory, is linked by downstream systems as authoritative for the purpose of authentication.

-Delegation involves assigning a subset of authority from an identity in one organization to an identity that resides in another organization.
-Authority is granted to across organizational boundaries for the purpose of enabling the executing transactions.
-Authority can be granted either explicitly or based on business rules at the organizational level.
+Delegation involves assigning a subset of authority from an identity in one business domain to an identity that resides in another business domain.
+In this example, business domain refers to defined boundaries that exist within or across an entity, which enables policy enforcement to occur.
+Examples of business domain include company, organization (within a company) or even work teams (within an organization).
+Authority is granted across domain boundaries for the purpose of enabling the transactions within the scope of a policy.
+Authority can be granted either explicitly or based on business rules (policies) defined at the domain level.

 Either user-driven or out of organizational requirements, a relationship is established between multiple digital identities to identify a single human or non-human entity as the owner (see Enhance above).

 The complexity of the digital identity lifecycle frequently becomes apparent only after a number of years and as more functionality gets added to systems.
 Therefore, it is advisable to approach life cycle requirements with a longer-term horizon and ensure user management capabilities are extensible.